-Your rights during a drunk driving arrest in Georgia
+Your rights during a drunken driving arrest in Georgia

 - The right to remain silent: Even the most innocent statement you make to a law enforcement official during an Atlanta DUI arrest is virtually guaranteed to be used against you in court.
 Do not assume you know the difference between an innocent statement and a statement that may guarantee your conviction.
+Many, but not all police vehicles now are equipped with video and audio recording equipment.
+It is possible that your actions and statements may be recorded all the way to the jail.
 Exercise your right to remain silent if you do not have an attorney at your side.

 - The right to refuse a chemical blood alcohol test: Georgia has implied consent laws, which essentially mean that you consented to a chemical blood test by virtue of driving on the highways in Georgia.
-As such, your license is automatically suspended if you refuse to take the test, even if you are not under the influence of alcohol or drugs when you refuse.
-Still, this might be an acceptable consequence, particularly if you suspect your Blood Alcohol Concentration is likely to be high because it reduces the amount of detailed evidence against you.
+As such, your license or priviliege to drive in Georgia is administratively suspended if you refuse to take the test, even if you are not under the influence of alcohol or drugs when you refuse.
+Still, this might be an acceptable consequence, particularly if you suspect your blood alcohol concentration is likely to be high because it reduces the amount of detailed evidence against you.
 You need to make this determination.

 You need an experienced DUI attorney in Atlanta

 If you face Georgia DUI charges, you need an experienced local DUI attorney who knows how to fight these cases.
-Whether you know you are innocent, or even if you feel you cannot avoid conviction, contact the Chestney Law Firm today at 404-816-8777 for the experienced support you need for your case.
+Whether you know you are innocent, or even if you feel you cannot avoid conviction, contact Chestney & Sullivan today at 404-816-8777 for the experienced support you need for your case.